tzolnai/tobii_calibration/README.md

 If no serial number is given, defaults to connecting to the first eyetracker it can find.
 Sets the self.eyetracker attribute.

-### getTrackerSpace()
-Gets the trackbox and Active Display Area coordinates for the eyetracker found with findTracker.
-Sets the self.adaCoordinates and self.tbCoordinates attributes.

 ### setMonitor(nameString = None, dimensions = None)
 Creates, selects, and calibrates a psychopy.monitor object.
 You can select a specific monitor with **nameString** and set its dimensions with **dimensions**.
 If no **nameString** or